mckennapsean/dissertation/content/07-reflect.md

 struggles to analyze.

-![
-  Two different biological datasets containing 76,730 (genes) and 120,000 (exons) variables, with 22 and 37 observations, respectively.
-For each dataset, genes and exons have been colored according to two different brain regions in which the expression levels were measured, resulting in separate and combined overlay visualizations.
-The s-CorrPlot highlights different patterns of correlation in each of these brain regions due to the gene and exon expression patterns varying on a global scale, i.e., the blue and red regions of these plots show different patterns, distributions, and clusters across the two regions.
-This indicates potentially significant differences in their biological processes.
-](figures/scorrplot/case-studies.pdf){#fig:gene-case-study width="95%"}

 At first, our collaborator explored 38,365 genes in two regions of the brain, with 22 observations, using the s-CorrPlot, shown in the top of [@fig:gene-case-study].
 Since each gene can exist in either brain region, this